FreeBSD manual

 DECORATOR.
 This can be used, for instance, to export symbols from

 code generated with gdbus-codegen.
-This option is added in

 --symbol-decorator-header HEADER

-If a HEADER is passed in with this option, the generated header
+If a HEADER is passed in with this option, the generated header will

-decorator passed in via --symbol-decorator to be defined.
-This
+passed in via --symbol-decorator to be defined.

-option is added in GLib-2.66.
+This option was added in GLib 2.66.

 This option can only be used if --symbol-decorator is used.